wxie2017/wxie2017.github.io/pages/speech/why_free_software.md

 and few readers were sued for that.

 Now we are in the era of digital information technology.
-It contributes to the world by making copy and modify information easier.
-Digital technology is more flexible than the printing press: when information has digital form, you can easily copy it to share it with others.
+It contributes to the world by making copy and modification of information easier.
+Digital technology is more flexible than the printing press: when information has digital form, you can easily copy and share it with others.

 Not everyone wants it to be easier.
 The system of copyright gives software programs “owners”,